acoravos/healthcare-blockchains/README.md

-# Healthcare-related Blockchains
+# Where are the healthcare-related blockchains?
 ![healthcare blockchain](healthcare-blockchain.png)
 We're putting together an open-source landscape map for healthcare-related blockchains.
 This repository was inspired by a conversation with [Paul](https://github.com/pfletcherhill) from [PatientBank](https://www.patientbank.us) and Chris from [Hashed Health](https://hashedhealth.com).
 We wanted to answer the  question: *Who is working on blockchain-related technologies for our industry?*

 There's a lot of opportunity to use blockchain technologies in a healthcare context effectively -- [and a lot of myths, too](https://blog.andreacoravos.com/myth-busting-can-a-blockchain-save-healthcare-d398cdebf0c1).
 We put goether a first cut of this map, and wanted to open it up to the community to share updates.
-Who are we missing?
+What projects are we missing?

 ## Overview & Methodology
 [Put image here for first draft map.]